ddobric/neocortexapi/source/Documentation/tml_serialization_mltseq.md

 1. Prepare input values for the HTM system by randomly choose from the sequence of integer.
 	- List<double> values is created.
 Since the max value is set to 20, the list values will contain a sequence of integer values from 0 to 19 [0,1,2,...,19]
 	- Add method is used to add the new object to the end of the list.
 Hence, the size of the list is then increased by 1.
+    - seed is a random number used to calculate a starting value for the pseudo-random number sequence.
+	- random is new instance of the Random class, which is initialized with a specified seed value(42).
+	- List<double> inputValues is then created, it contains random numbers which are selected from the List values.
+The size of the List inputValues is half of the size of the List values.
+    - Retrieve objects from the List values that do not exist in the list inputValues to create another list testValues.
+Hence, we have two different random input sequences.
+	- These two random input sequences will be in turn used to train the HTM model.

 --------------------------------------------------------------------------
 	List<double> values = new List<double>();
         int max = 20;